 Inter Bangkok 0 North Bangkok University 9 (Sunday 20th February 2022) Thai League 3 Bangkok Region (att: 60)

-I set out to my football in melancholy mood, with the news of someone I used to play against and have an occasional drink with back home of a similar age, had died.
+I set out to my football in a melancholy mood, with the news that someone I used to play against and have an occasional drink with back home of a similar age, had died.
 It was certainly a jolt and a reminder to enjoy every day.
-In the end I gave myself a shake and headed to the local market.
+In the end, I gave myself a shake and headed to the local market.

-From here I knew that a bus went reeasonably close to the cavernous 72nd Anniversary Stadium.
-There was no sign of a service, so I decided to set off walking along Sihaburanukit Road and grab a taxi if all else failed.
+From here I knew that a bus went reasonably close to the cavernous 72nd Anniversary Stadium.
+There was no sign of a bus, so I decided to set off walking along Sihaburanukit Road and grab a taxi if all else failed.

-As it happened a bus did arrive, and the conductor was most helpful telling me the nearest stop when we approached.
-From there it was a further thirty minute walk down Thanon Khum Klao and then the approach Khum Klao Alley to the stadium on a very warm day.
+As it happened a bus did arrive, and the conductor was most helpful in telling me the nearest stop when we approached.
+From there it was a further thirty-minute walk down Thanon Khum Klao and then the approach Khum Klao Alley to the stadium on a very warm day.

 Thai Honda took on residency to displace Tero who merged with Police United.
 The whole place looked scruffy and pain peeling and rust appearing.
 Lots of seats had been removed from the main side, which was the only one open.
 Admission was free with an absence of club officials noticeable.